20 Comparing Multiple Groups

 If the group means are all equal, then \(\hat{BSS}\) should be small relative to \(\hat{WSS}\).

-Suppose we have \(G=3\) groups with the following data:
+For example, suppose we have \(G=3\) groups with the following data:

 Group A Group B Group C